bethac07/qi_2024_analysis_lab_manual/_sources/Lab03_Image_Correction_and_Intensity_Measurements.md

     bleedthrough correction on the CFP-Only-FRET image - after the correction there should be little or no intensity.

-    1. Convert your CFP-Only-CFP image to 32 bit.
-Then, multiply it by the bleedthrough coefficient using Process-\>Math-\>Multiply and typing in the bleedthrough coefficient.
+    a.
+Convert your CFP-Only-CFP image to 32 bit.
+Then, multiply it by the bleedthrough coefficient using Process-\>Math-\>Multiply and
+        typing in the bleedthrough coefficient.

-    2. Now, subtract this scaled CFP-Only-CFP image from the CFP-Only-FRET image using Process-\>Image Calculator.
+    b.
+Now, subtract this scaled CFP-Only-CFP image from the CFP-Only-FRET image using Process-\>Image Calculator.

-    3. This should almost completely remove the fluorescence in the CFP-Only-FRET image, because in this experiment this image is completely due to bleedthrough / crosstalk.
+    c.
+This should almost completely remove the fluorescence in the CFP-Only-FRET image, because in this experiment this image is completely due to bleedthrough / crosstalk.
 There may be some residual intensity - can you think of why this might be?

-**\[Bonus\] ImageJ Macros**
+## **\[Bonus\] ImageJ Macros**

 - Pick the most painful or annoying analysis task from the labs so far, or a new one you want to try.
 Go to Plugins \> Macros \> Record